SharePoint/sp-dev-docs/docs/spfx/roadmap.md

 ## Application Lifecycle Management

 - Streamlined approval experience: no need to know who your tenant admin is anymore
-    - Owner initiate the approval process
+    - Owner initiates the approval process
     - Tenant admin gets automatically notified
     - Settings to control the default experience around approval process